 With everything else going on, what do you do if you have a holiday party to go to tomorrow, but haven’t had time to make a proper hostess gift or to do regular holiday baking?

 Take something store bought and spruce it up well enough to pass off as homemade.
 Then sit back and enjoy while everyone raves about how delicious your cookies are.

-You can also use a handheld mixer or small food processor to make the process go faster, but I usually just mix everything with a fork or small whisk.
 Next time, I might just use Biscoff cookie butter instead of peanut butter.
 Mmmmm…… The possibilities are endless!